Ba Symbol of Ancient Egypt – What Was It?

 Egyptian ba symbol

-The Ba’s meaning is more complicated than just calling it “the soul”.
+The Ba’s meaning is more complicated than just “the soul”.
 A better explanation would be that the Ba is one aspect of the soul together with the Ka.
-However, there are differences between these concepts:
+However, there are differences between the Ba and the Ka.

-• Ba – This refers to the deceased person’s personality left in the world of the living – the physical essence after death
+• Ba: This refers to the deceased person’s personality left in the world of the living.
+It’s the physical essence that remains after death.
+The Ba represented the individual’s personality, character, or essence.

 In the older myths, the Ba was ascribed only to the Egyptian royalty as pharaohs and their queens were believed to be god-like.
 Later on, people came to the belief that every person has “a Ba”, including the commoners.